5 things 256 discovered about search, chatbots and cyborgs at Learn Inbound

 However, it loops back to machines: this human transformation can be achieved through a predictive analysis model of sorts.
 Certain behavioural triggers can be predicted and managed, and there are quick-fix tools out there to help managers achieve this.

-Two tools she favours are from the Conscious Leadership Group (which shows how to break free from the drama triangle), and a traffic light system from Reboot.
+Two tools she favours are from the Conscious Leadership Group (which shows how to break free from the leadership drama triangle), and a traffic light system from Reboot.
 This can be managed with weekly check-ins and team chartering using a Trello board.
 It seems fluffy, Mackenzie admits, but it is the glue that holds the team together.

 5. Asking the right questions: Featured Snippets and Google Trends